How to Set Snaps in Leather

 For Glove Snaps you use a hollow ended tool as pictured.
 For line snaps you use a setter with a tip on it like you used for setting the cap and socket.

-the installation of the post and stud of a glove snap in leather
+The installation of the post and stud of a glove snap in leather

 Installing Post and Stud of a Glove Snap.